Project at a glance

 - The pilot, which was conducted across eight districts in Bihar, will be scaled up to cover the rest of the state

-The power sector is widely viewed as one of the biggest constraints on India’s economic growth.
-Almost half of power drawn from the grid is not paid for and is unmetered, unbilled or pilfered.
-In the state of Bihar, 45 percent of power consumed falls in this category.
+Power sector is widely viewed as one of the biggest constraints on India’s economic growth.
+Almost half of the power drawn from the grid is not paid for and is unmetered, unbilled, or pilfered.
+In the Indian state of Bihar, 45 percent of power consumed falls in this category.